AI-App-Station/aiappstation/README.md

 # AI App Station
-Probably the last AI App Store you'll ever need
+It's probably the last AI App Store you'll ever need.

 We are still in development.
 Please contact us if you have questions or feedback.